knmnyn/cs4248-2120/_pages/projects.md

 _Credits: Much of the architecture for this course project comes from Bryan Low (NUS) and Thorsten Joachims (Cornell)_

 _Warning_ ⚠️: this section of the website is still undergoing revision for this semester.
-Last updated 12 Jan 2021. ⚠️
+Last updated 4 Jan 2022. ⚠️

 A key part of the mastery of any skill is practicing it, outside of the formal algorithmic basis for the topics.
 The **student projects** form an integral part of the assessment.
-Student teams should have 4 members and will be partially self-assembled (into teams of 1 or 2) and partially assembled by the teaching staff.
+Student groups should have 4 to 5 group members and will be partially self-assembled (into groups of size 1 or 2) and then assembled by the teaching staff into final groups with project preferences and expertise distribution.
-There are two kinds of projects that can be done: _Self-Defined Projects_ or _Staff-Defined Projects_.
-Choose only one of the two.

-### Self-Defined Projects

-The final (mini-)project is intended to be a limited investigation in an area of machine learning of your choice.
-The purpose of the project is to enable you to study an area of your interest in greater detail in a practical way.
-The project can take on many forms, including but not limited to:

-* Projects that explore the application of natural language processing ideas to an interesting “real-world” problem.
-* Projects that involve a theoretical or empirical study of aspects of a learning method or model.
-* Projects that do an experimental, comparative study of various machine learning methods.
-* Projects that extend or synergise with an existing project (could be from a member of your group), such as a honors year project.
-<em>Caution: this type of project may lead to unequal contribution, due to members’ prior expertise.</em>

-Doing such a project gives you more flexibility and allows you work on something of your liking.
-However at the same time, this may potentially require some additional effort (depending on your problem) such as data collection or coming up with suitable baselines, and/or explicitly declaring what is being extended or novel for the scope proposed for the class.
-The teaching staff will take these factors into account when grading.

-### Staff-Defined Projects

-The staff may also propose projects suitable for students to try.
-These are projects that have a dataset that provide a dataset and a clear-cut problem (classification, ranking) that you can attempt.
-These will be available closer to the start of the project timing.
+Due to the high demand for this course, we have had to make concessions in the scope and variability of the our project component.
+The staff will propose a set of suitable datasets for students groups to work with.

-Note that performance on the different metrics is not the critical factor in your grade on the project.
-While doing well on the competition helps, we primarily evaluate with respect to the (interesting) ideas your team employs to solve the task.
-While the data is easier to obtain for such a project, there is less flexibility and more emphasis on coming up with interesting methods.
+Note that performance on the different macroscopic metrics is not the critical factor in your grade on the project.
+We primarily evaluate with respect to the (interesting) ideas your team employs to solve the task.

 ## Project Structure